cameraui/docs/cameras/zones-and-masks.md

 ### Match mode

+Each zone has a mode that decides what counts as inside:

+- **Object touches the zone.** A detection counts as soon as its box overlaps the zone at all.
+This is the default.
-**Contain** is the default: a detection counts as inside only when its whole box is in the zone. **Intersect** counts it as soon as the box overlaps the zone at all.
+- **Object fully inside the zone.** A detection counts only when its whole box sits in the zone.
+A car that just clips the edge of the zone no longer triggers it.

-The mode decides what "inside" means for both kinds of zone.
-With an exclude zone in Contain mode, someone standing half in your excluded area is still detected.
-Switch that zone to Intersect if you want it gone as soon as it touches the area.
+The mode applies to include and exclude zones alike.
+With an exclude zone set to "object fully inside the zone", someone standing half in the excluded area is still detected.
+Switch it to "object touches the zone" if you want it gone the moment it touches the area.

 ### Object types